DO YOU HAVE ANY IN-PERSON SERVICES?

 What sort of support and accountability does Catalyst have?
 Before Catalyst was planted Pastor Jeff had to go through a prayerful and rigorous assessment process within our denomination The Evangelical Covenant Church that assessed his gifts, experience, education and the plausibility of Catalyst.
 After being approved nearly two years ago and before Catalyst could begin as an official church plant, a team of 20 adults along with and $60,000 dollars had to be developed and raised.
 Catalyst today includes more then 130 wonderful people who call this place their church home and use their time, talents and treasure to help us grow into all God has planned for us.
 For the first 3 years of our existence our denomination provides direct partial financial support, prayer, encouragement, oversight and coaching for our newly forming church.
 Financial accountability for Catalyst is provided by an outside accounting firm.
 Monthly coaching and mentoring meetings are a regular part of the rhythm over the next three years as we now build our leadership team model of governance.
 As a seminary graduate and ordained minister in the Covenant church Jeff along with Catalyst are under the support and care of the larger Evangelical Covenant denomination who is passionately helping to plant a church on average of every other week with more then a 90% success rate (meaning after three of so years they are self sustaining missional churches) somewhere in the United States!

 When and where do you meet?
-We meet on Sundays at 10am at 1490 Fulham St. in Saint Paul at the Olson Campus Center (MAP) for a worship service every week.
+We currently meet online Sundays at 10am for an interactive worship service every week.
 We love Sunday mornings but we also believe the church is a lot more then a building or a worship service.
 We desire to be in each others lives to pray for, support and encourage one another.
 We have monthly social and service oriented events listed in “the latest news” tab above and home groups that will are focused around developing relationships and studying the Bible or other matters of life and faith together in a comfortable, safe environment all while eating great food!
 Check out what it happening on our LATEST NEWS page.
 Another way to connect is to follow us on one of these platforms: Facebook – Twitter – Instagram

 What do you believe?
 Early on in our own denomination we had two statements that greatly shaped our beliefs, values and attitude.
 We would ask each other, “Where is it written?”
 We have from day one deeply loved and valued the word of God as we believe it is a life giving word that points us to life in Christ.
 We also from early on have quoted Psalm 119 which states that we are companions of all who fear (know) God.
 This statement pointed to the reality of the Covenant being a group that deeply values unity in essentials of faith and relationships that promote listening and dialogue in secondary Theological beliefs.
 When someone joins a Covenant church they are asked this: Do you confess Jesus Christ as your Savior and promise to follow him as Lord?” and “Do you accept the Holy Scriptures, the Old and New Testaments, as the word of God and the only perfect rule for faith, doctrine, and conduct?”
 They are then asked if they intend to live as faithful followers of Christ and members of the church and denomination.
 Further the church believes in and values 6 key affirmations that include the centrality of the word of God, necessity of new birth, a commitment to thew whole mission of the church, the church as a fellowship of believers, a conscious dependance on the Holy Spirit and freedom in Christ.
 The Covenant church also affirms the Apostles and Nicene creeds as accurate summaries of faith.
 For further information on core beliefs of our denomination please visit THIS website.